You might need a coffee or two for this one. Seriously, grab a cup.....

 Author - Aaron

-I've been collecting hockey cards (mainly the goalies) since 2005.
+I've been collecting Hockey cards since the late 90's.
+Mainly the goalies since 2005.
 I also Co-Host a Hockey Card Podcast.

 Daniel & Henrik Sedin